SaaS SEOWhite right-pointing chevron arrow symbol on a transparent background.

 A complicated sign-up process leads to abandonment.
 The fewer steps a user must take, the higher the chances they complete the process.

-According to a study by the Beymard Insitute, the average online shopping cart abandonment rate stands at 70.19%.
-This means only three out of every ten customers who add items to their cart complete the checkout process.
+According to a study by the Baymard Institute, the average online shopping cart abandonment rate stands at 70.19%.
+Only three out of every ten customers who add items to their cart complete the checkout.
+The same dynamic plays out in SaaS sign-up forms.

-To address this, start by reducing the form sizes wherever possible.
+To address this, reduce form sizes wherever possible.
 Request only the information necessary to get users going.
-You could also provide social sign-ins to speed up registration.
-Social sign-ins allow users to bypass long forms and instantly create an account using an existing social media account, reducing friction and speeding up the process.
+Provide social sign-ins through Google, Microsoft, or Slack to bypass long forms entirely - users instantly create an account using an existing account, slashing friction.

-Make sure that calls to action (CTAs) are clear and visible so that users can easily go to the next step in the conversion process.
-A seamless sign-up experience can lead to more trial sign-ups and higher conversion rates.
+Make sure that calls to action (CTAs) are clear and visible so users can easily go to the next step.
+A friction-free sign-up experience leads to more trial sign-ups and higher conversion rates.

 Landing pages can make or break your funnel.
-These pages should clearly communicate your value proposition and address their challenges.
+They should clearly communicate your value proposition and address the reader's specific challenges - which means knowing your SaaS ideal customer profile cold before writing a single headline.

-Here are some key elements for effective landing pages:
+Here are key elements for effective landing pages:

 • Compelling headlines: Clearly state the problem your SaaS solves.
 Avoid jargon or vague messaging